dromotherm/documentation/pages/themis/FluidTemp/FluidTemp_monitoring.md

 permalink: Themis_fluid_T_mes.html
 ---

+Everything is plug and play on Themis/BIOS but it is smart to share some basic knowledge.

 ## using modbus devices

 A convenient solution is to use a [modbus](http://www.simplymodbus.ca/exceptions.htm) module, such as Promux [PM6RTD](https://www.proconel.com/product/pm6rtd-6-rtd-input-module/)